Artificial Intelligence Engineering (Human-Centered Artificial Intelligence), MS

 Additional Curriculum Information

-The professional resume should specify familiarity with Matlab, Python, SQL, R or other relevant programming skills.
+The professional resume should specify familiarity with MATLAB, Python, SQL, or R, or other relevant programming skills.

 | Session | Modality | Deadline | Type |